Nandu-Pyayala/Blinkit_Sales_Performance_Analysis/README.md

 - Product category performance

 The objective is to generate actionable insights that empower stakeholders to optimize business operations, maximize growth opportunities, and make informed, data-driven decisions.

-## Installation

-### 1. Download the Files
-Clone or download the project repository to your local machine.
-Ensure the following files are included:
-- Sales data in Excel format (e.g., ` BlinkIT Grocery Data.xlsx`)
-- Power BI reports (e.g., `Blinkit_dashboard.pbix`)

-### 2. Open in Excel
-You can open the Excel file in **Microsoft Excel** or any compatible spreadsheet software.
-Ensure that macros and any necessary data connections are enabled.

-### 3. Open in Power BI
-To explore the interactive dashboards:
-1. Open **Power BI Desktop**.
-2. Open the `Blinkit_dashboard.pbix` file to explore the visualizations and reports.

-## Usage

-### Excel Analysis
-- Open the `BlinkIT Grocery Data.xlsx` file in Excel.
-- Data analysis such as pivot tables, charts, and calculations are included in separate sheets for easy navigation.
-- Analyze sales trends, revenue by product, and customer data through built-in Excel functions.

-### Power BI Reports
-1. Open **Power BI Desktop** and load the `blinkit_sales_report.pbix` file.
-2. Use the Power BI dashboard to interact with various visualizations, such as:
-   - Sales performance over time
-   - Product category breakdown
-   - Outlet sentiment analysis
-3. You can filter and drill down into different dimensions (e.g., sales by Outlet Type, Outlet Location, Item Type) for deeper insights.

 ## Analysis Details